BoltzmannEntropy/xtts2-ui/README.md

 ## Setup

-To set up this project, follow these steps:
+To set up this project, follow these steps in a terminal:

 1. **Clone the Repository**

-    - Clone the repository to your local machine via a terminal.
+    - Clone the repository to your local machine.
       ```bash
       git clone https://github.com/pbanuru/xtts2-ui.git
       cd xtts2-ui